Aural plaques in horse ears

-Being the totally diligent and overly obsessive Groom and horse owner that you are, you may have noticed one day a tiny, baby cauliflower starting to grow in your horse’s ear.
+- Being the totally diligent and overly obsessive horse owner that you are, you may notice a tiny, baby cauliflower starting to grow in your horse’s ear.
 Kudos to you for noticing this, but gotta break the bad news to you, it’s not really a cauliflower.
 It’s called an aural plaque, and they are pretty common in horses!

 - The plaques occur in the ears.